 Both grants and contributions are record highs.

-A donor advised fund is a philanthropic giving vehicle administered by a charitable sponsor, such as a community foundation (like The San Diego Foundation), national charity, or single-issue charity.
+A donor-advised fund is a philanthropic giving vehicle administered by a charitable sponsor, such as a community foundation (like The San Diego Foundation) or commercial institution.
 Donors establish donor-advised funds with a charitable sponsor, fund the account with an irrevocable, tax-deductible contribution and receive an immediate tax deduction.

 The charitable sponsor invests the funds, and donors then recommend grants from those funds gradually, over time, to other charitable organizations.

 Why are donor-advised funds skyrocketing in popularity among philanthropists?

 In 2016, donor-advised funds saw steady growth in grant dollars, contributions, charitable assets and number of donor-advised funds.